LydiaWang0421/CIM542/hw/Project2/CrazyToy.md

 # Crazy Toy

-  This project is to create a crazy toy with LEDs.
+  This project is to create a Crazy Toy with LEDs.

 ## Why This Project